THE YEARLY READER

 To the Mets—who easily dispensed of the wild card-winning Los Angeles Dodgers in the NLDS—the Cardinals looked no more imposing in what was supposed to be a continued cakewalk to the World Series.
 Under manager Willie Randolph, the Mets featured an awesome bat attack led by veterans Carlos Beltran (41 homers, 116 RBIs), Carlos Delgado (38, 114), and young infielders David Wright (26, 116) and Jose Reyes (.300 batting average, 122 runs scored, 17 triples, 19 homers and 64 steals).
 But by season’s end, an epidemic of bad calves infected the pitching rotation.
 One such injury ended the year for staff ace Pedro Martinez in September, and on the eve of the playoffs, veteran hurler Orlando “El Duque” Hernandez—who pitched well after a horrendous start with Arizona—was done for 2006 when he hurt his calf as a result of some simple jogging in the outfield.

 The Mets’ mound injuries leveled the playing field for La Russa’s Cardinals, a state of affairs that held literally true as the two teams stayed knotted all the way through to the ninth inning of Game Seven in New York.
 That’s when two unlikely heroes tipped the balance for St. Louis.
-Catcher Yadier Molina, whose .216 batting average was the lowest among NL players with at least 400 at-bats, slammed a two-run home run to unlock a 1-1 tie, and in the bottom half of the inning, rookie Adam WainwrightWainwright, a future ace starter, would save four games and toss 9 2/3 shutout innings during the 2006 postseason.—who was forced to inherit the closer role one month earlier after Jason Isringhausen’s injury—sweated out a bases-loaded jam to finish the 3-1 triumph and send the Cardinals on to the World Series.
+Catcher Yadier Molina, whose .216 batting average was the lowest among NL players with at least 400 at-bats, slammed a two-run home run to unlock a 1-1 tie, and in the bottom half of the inning, rookie Adam Wainwright—who was forced to inherit the closer role one month earlier after Jason Isringhausen’s injury—sweated out a bases-loaded jam to finish the 3-1 triumph and send the Cardinals on to the World Series.

 For best friends Tony La Russa and Jim Leyland, the golden chance to add another World Series title to their resume was at hand.
 But the uncomfortable part lay in the fact that one would have to beat the other to achieve the goal.
 All of the tireless, late-night phone conversations between the two came to a halt as Game One beckoned between the Cardinals and Tigers.
 At this pinnacle, performing head-on, there was a mutual understanding between the two that competition trumped not necessarily friendship, but certainly strategic gossip.

 La Russa and Leyland continued their everlasting friendship after a week as foes, overcoming the discomfort of Kenny Rogers’ pine-toned palm that Rogers claimed as dirt and La Russa, tersely without emotion, claimed to be anything but.
-For La Russa and Leyland, two old warriors not known for their penchant to smile, “Smudgegate” as it would be known certainly had to bring some laughter out of the two once the phone calls resumed.
+For La Russa and Leyland, two old warriors not known for their penchant to smile, “Smudgegate” was certain to bring some laughter out of the two once the phone calls resumed.

 Forward to 2007: Bow if You Will, Spit if You Wish Barry Bonds breaks Hank Aaron’s fabled career home run mark, but few people are happy about it.